Profile information

 ==== ABOUT THE DOGS====:

-We have 3 dogs, most likely you'll have to take care of only 2.
+We have 2 dogs, Zara and Scivu.
 They are good company and are allowed to come into the house.
-There are 2 medium sized ones, both males, Mesh and Scivu (Scivu is castrated) they are both, mix terrier and the third is a sterilized female mix border collie and Sardinian sheep dog, Zara.
+Scivu is a mix terrier and Zara is a sterilized female mix border collie and Sardinian sheep dog.

 The valley is covered in vineyards and olive groves and only few families live here.
 The closest town Dorgali has 9000 inhabitants and is 6 km away.
-The nearest beach is 15 km away, 20 minutes by car, on the other side of the mountain, there are plenty of hiking possibilities.
-The Gorropu canyon is one of the best known hiking trails around here, then there are the famous walks to Cala Luna and Tiscali, you can reach the start of these walks in 20 - 30 min by car
+The nearest beach is 15 km away, 20 minutes by car, on the other side of the mountain.

 Don't be afraid to come in autumn and winter because November to April is a beautiful time of year here as days are crisp in the morning and can warm up to between 12 and 25 DEGREES around lunchtime, the views in this time of year are crystal clear.
 In winter there is always enough to do outside, so no lack of fresh air.

-Summer is usually very hot, and to get anything done you have to get up at 05.00, this is why in July and August I can't accept volunteers.Types of help and learning opportunities
+Summer is usually very hot, and to get anything done you have to get up at 05.00, and then again there's not too much to do, this is why in July and August I can't accept volunteers.Types of help and learning opportunities

 Gardening